-Jurisdiction Number of Farms Number of Farms with Hired Labor Number of Workers on Farms with Hired Labor Total Migrant Workers on Farms with Hired Labor Glenn County 1,173 534 3,135 2,087
+Jurisdiction Number of Farms Total Migrant Workers on Farms with Hired Labor Glenn County 1,173 534 3,135 2,087

 Source: U.S. Department of Agriculture, 2017 Census of Agriculture

 The federal and state governments have specialized funding programs for farmworker housing.
 This includes the USDA housing programs, and the Joe Serna, Jr. Farmworker Housing Grant Program administered by HCD.
 These programs support the new construction and rehabilitation of owner- occupied homes and rental units for agricultural workers, with a priority for lower income households.